 To avoid contributory copyright infringement, consider taking the following steps:

-By taking these proactive steps, you can significantly reduce the risk of being held liable for contributory copyright infringement and ensure that you respect the rights of copyright holders.
+By taking these proactive steps, you can significantly reduce the risk of being held liable for contributory copyright infringement and ensure that you respect the rights of copyright owner.

 In the context of copyright infringement, the following parties can be held liable: